-- 8.5.5.3 In the case of single match play alternate shooting both athletes will position themselves on the shooting line.
-At the end of 10 seconds one sound signal will start the 30-second shooting period for the first athlete.
-As soon as the first arrow is shot and the score is posted one sound signal will be given for the second athlete to start his or her 30-second period to shoot one arrow.
-The athletes will continue to alternate their shots until each athlete has shot 3 arrows.
-This procedure can be arranged for the Gold Medal Match at FITA Championships. - 8.5.6 If the shooting is suspended during an end for any reason, the time limit will be adiusted: - 8.5.6.1 Forty (40) or thirty (30) seconds per arrow will be given, in the Indoor Match Round Individual event. - 8.5.6.2 In the Indoor Match Round team event at World Championships, the clock will be reset with the time remaining when the emergency stopped the shooting plus five (5) seconds.
+- 8.5.6 If the shooting is suspended during an end for any reason, the time limit will be adjusted: - 8.5.6.1 Forty (40) or thirty (30) seconds per arrow will be given, in the Indoor Match Round Individual event. - 8.5.6.2 In the Indoor Match Round team event at World Championships, the clock will be reset with the time remaining when the emergency stopped the shooting plus five (5) seconds.
 Shooting will resume from the shooting line. - 8.5.6.3 In the Indoor Match Round team event at other tournaments twenty (20) seconds per arrow will be given.
 Shooting will resume from the shooting line.